The Benefits of a Progressive Web App

 With a PWA, you can link directly to your app from Instagram, etc. and create a seamless journey for new users.
 With a native app, you need to figure out a journey to have your users download the app first which will look different for both Android and iOs users.

-Of course, there are drawbacks that come with PWAs, but when we approached building the Fitter platform, the pros far outweighed any cons, especially relative to native apps.
+Of course, there are drawbacks that come with PWAs, but when we approached building the Movement platform, the pros far outweighed any cons, especially relative to native apps.
 And, we believe that PWAs are the way of the future, as they allow for true creative control and the path to profitability to remain fully in your hands.

-If you’re interested in seeing how simple and quick it can be to create your own branded, Progressive Web App, sign up for Fitter for free and discover the many benefits we mentioned in this post.
+If you’re interested in seeing how simple and quick it can be to create your own branded, Progressive Web App, sign up for Movement for free and discover the many benefits we mentioned in this post.